Mari6814/py-rfc3230-digest-headers/README.md

     ...
 ```

-In this example the request fails because the client sent `MD5`, which is not supported by the server.

 ## Usage: Client-side negotiation of algorithms

 When an endpoint responds with a `Want-Digest` header, the client can parse it and generate a valid `Digest` header.
+In the following example, imagine that we initially sent a request with `b'Hello, World!'` as body, and the server responded with an HTTP error code and a `Want-Digest` header.
+The client sees that its original request failed, and that the server wants a `Digest` header.
+The client then generates a valid `Digest` header using the highest priority algorithm from the `Want-Digest` header and re-sends the request.

 ```python
 from rfc3230_digest_headers import DigestHeaderAlgorithm